 No. Consumers remain as employers of PCAs.
 Consumers continue to have the right to select, hire, schedule, train, direct, supervise, and terminate PCAs.
 The Council is a designated employer only for the purpose of negotiations with the PCA union.

-What is included in the PCA directory, and is it available yet?
+What is included in the Mass PCA Directory?

 Will consumers have to use the directory?